Kleinmann's tortoise

 Kleinmann's tortoise (Testudo kleinmanni), also called commonly the Egyptian tortoise, Leith's tortoise, and the Negev tortoise, is a critically endangered species of cryptodire turtle in the family Testudinidae.
-The species is native to Egypt, Libya, and Israel.
-The species was once more widespread, but its numbers are now dwindling.
-The species is nearly extinct in Egypt, and complete extinction in the wild is a looming threat unless more actions are taken to protect this species.
+The species is native to Libya and possibly extinct in Egypt.
+The species was once more widespread, but its numbers are now dwindling, and complete extinction in the wild is a looming threat unless more actions are taken to protect this species.